evelynlewis/x800/README.md

 ## Introduction

 How fast?
-A sustained update rate of around five-and-a-quarter million moves per second on a 4th Generation Intel Pentium from 2013 (see methodology [below](#intel-pentium-g3220t-at-260ghz-with-linux-65-shell-benchmark)).
+A sustained update rate of around five-and-a-half million moves per second on a 4th Generation Intel Pentium from 2013 (see methodology [below](#intel-pentium-g3220t-at-260ghz-with-linux-65-shell-benchmark)).

 The project has few external dependencies.
 It doesn't use ncurses, or a Rust terminal library such as [ratatui](https://crates.io/crates/ratatui).
 It instead relies on simple frame-buffering and standard [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).
 The only build dependency aside from the Rust Standard Library is the [`fastrand`](https://crates.io/crates/fastrand) Crate, a simple PRNG without child dependencies.
 The program also requires a POSIX-compatible `libc` crate, which is included in Rust's `std` when building for POSIX targets.